AcademySoftwareFoundation/opencue.io/README.md

 ### Writing guidelines

-The OpenCue documentation follows the
+The OpenCue documentation follows the resource
 [Google Developer Documentation Style Guide](https://developers.google.com/style/).
 As with changes to the primary OpenCue repository, all changes to the documentation and website are peer-reviewed by project contributors.